Perfumes & Fragrances

 The Role of Perfume Oils in Women’s Fragrances

-Essential oils form an integral part of women’s fragrances, shaping how a scent evolves on the skin.
+Essential oils form an integral part of women’s fragrances, shaping how a great scent evolves on the skin.
 With an increased concentration of these oils, these rich essences ensure improved longevity and potency, transforming each application into a moment of sheer pleasure.

 My work with Maison IRFE offered me the unique experience of selecting oils that captivate the senses while benefiting the skin.
 Fragrances designed with reduced alcohol content can provide outstanding benefits for sensitive skin types, and our IRFE perfumes are a perfect example of this philosophy.